bitjudo/bitjudo.github.io/source/_posts/2014-05-13-continuous-deployment-with-docker-and-saltstack.markdown

 categories: saltstack docker devops
 ---

 If you haven't figured out by now, I'm a big fan of both [Docker](http://www.docker.io) and [SaltStack](http://www.saltstack.com).
-I have been using them both separately for a while now, but recently started using them together, and from this use I've come up with my first iteration of my continuous deployment using Docker and SaltStack.
+I've been using them both separately for a while now, but recently started using them together.
+Here's my first iteration of continuous deployment using Docker and SaltStack.

-Hopefully this article will show you how you can `SaltStack` to re-deploy a container when a new version is available.
-I've made a few assumptions.
-First, you know what Docker and SaltStack is.
-Second, you understand what a SaltStack State is, and finally that you will use a docker index/registry to pull your images from.
-I try to break down the state file to explain each step, so even if you are not a Salt guru, it generally should make sense.
+This article will show you how to use `SaltStack` to re-deploy a container when a new version becomes available.
+I've made a few assumptions: (1) you know what Docker and SaltStack is, (2) you understand what a SaltStack State is, and (3) that you will use a docker index/registry to pull your images from.
+I'll break down the state file to explain each step, so even if you are not a Salt guru, it generally should make sense.
 I am also not going to cover the building of the docker images or the triggering of SaltStack to run the state file.
 (That might come in a future article.)

 <!-- more -->

 # The Salt State
-What makes this all possible is a crafting a SaltStack state to run certain commands when certain conditions apply, thus you can have the state stop a running container if a new version of an image is available, but if the image hasn't changed then do nothing.
+What makes this all possible is a crafting a SaltStack state to run certain commands when certain conditions apply.
+For example you can have the state stop a running container if a new version of an image is available, but if the image hasn't changed then do nothing.

-For the rest of this article I am going to be using my [docker index](https://github.com/ekristen/docker-index) application I wrote as the example application to deploy.
+For the rest of this article I am going to be using [docker index](https://github.com/ekristen/docker-index) application I wrote as the example application to deploy.
 For more information on my app you can visit it's website at https://github.com/ekristen/docker-index.

 If you want to skip the explanation and just grab the whole state file, jump down the page a bit.